 The study focused on ten of the most recognized credit cards and their respective offers.
 Using each of the card’s websites, it took an in-depth look at variables that include rewards programs, intro APR rates, other financial benefits (such as promotional cash back programs), the fees associated with the offers and APRs.

 Interestingly, the results were quite improved from the 2010 survey and most of the credit card companies had improved websites that were deemed consumer-friendly.
-Capital One ranked first while Citi came in last.
+Bank One ranked first while Citi came in last.
 Of the biggest improvements, Consumer Affairs reports U.S. Bank takes the honors “by a large margin” with a 32% improvement from last year.
 There was one credit card issuer that decreased its score and that was Wells Fargo, which is interesting since it touts transparency for its customers.

 In terms of ranking, Discover and Citi both fell four points, adding another surprise to the survey.
 Despite the improvements, the survey says information regarding rewards redemption, balance transfer guidelines and other important details resulted in “deficiencies across the board”.
 What’s being referred to as “ambiguous language” in the survey has declined, though it’s still found in most of the credit card offers.
 Finally, the report says the most visible information was that related to annual fees, customer service contact information and the perks of various rewards programs.